 What are the top factors that contribute to commercial truck accidents?
 Some of the most common causes we regularly deal with at our law firm include:

 - Distracted truck drivers – Many truck drivers fail to pay attention to other vehicles on the road.
-Sometimes, distracted truck drivers are texting while driving, which is against the law nationwide for commercial truck drivers.
+Sometimes, distracted drivers are texting while driving, which is against the law nationwide for commercial truck drivers.
 Other times, they’re operating a cellphone or GPS device.

 - Tired truck drivers – Strict federal laws exist mandating that commercial truck drivers take breaks to avoid falling asleep at the wheel.
 These are known as the Federal Motor Carrier Safety Administration’s Hours of Service Regulations.
-Unfortunately, some truck drivers ignore such rules and continue driving.
+Unfortunately, some drivers ignore such rules and continue driving.
 They may fall asleep or their extreme fatigue may lead to delayed reaction times and poor decision making.
-Other times, trucking companies pressure truck drivers to work longer hours, resulting in exhausted truck drivers who put everyone sharing the road at risk.
+Other times, trucking companies pressure drivers to work longer hours, resulting in exhausted operators who put everyone sharing the road at risk.

 - Speeding truckers – To maximize profits, truck drivers might ignore posted speed limits or drive too fast for the road conditions.
-When truck drivers speed, they increase the risk of causing serious accidents.
-A speeding truck driver may not have enough time to stop and avoid crashing into other vehicles.
+When drivers speed, they increase the risk of causing serious accidents.
+A speeding driver may not have enough time to stop and avoid crashing into other vehicles.
 This is especially true on busy highways in Ohio like I-71, I-76 and I-80.
 The driver also may lose control of the big rig when entering a curve on a highway.

 - Overloaded trucks – Regulators put limits on the weight of trucks and tractor trailers.
 Ohio applies a formula to determine weight limits for individual trucks, but generally the weight of commercial vehicles should not exceed 80,000 pounds.
 When trucks weigh more than the legal limit, they can be harder to stop or turn.
 They may be prone to rolling over or "jackknifing."